MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-android.md

 1. In the Connection Center, tap **Settings**, and then tap **Gateways**.
 1. Tap **+** to add a new gateway.
 1. Enter the following information:
-   - **Server name** – The name of the computer you want to use as a gateway.
+   - Enter the name of the computer you want to use as a gateway into **Server name**.
 This can be a Windows computer name, an Internet domain name, or an IP address.
 You can also add port information to the server name (for example: *RDGateway:443* or *10.0.0.1:443*).
+   - Select the **User account** you'll use to access the RD Gateway.
-   - **User name** - The user name and password to be used for the Remote Desktop Gateway you are connecting to.
-You can also select **Use desktop user account** to use the same credentials as those used for the remote desktop connection.
+     - Select **Use desktop user account** to use the same credentials that you specify for the remote PC.
+     - Select **Add user account** to save an account that you use frequently so you don't have to enter credentials every time you sign in.
+Follow these instructions to [manage your user accounts](#manage-your-user-accounts).

 To delete a gateway: